cpoonolly/set-game/README.md

-This app lets you play the Set Daily Puzzle (may she rest in peace).
+This app is a receation of the Set Daily Puzzle (may she rest in peace).
+It's still a work in progress!

 ### Commands
-`npm install` to install dependencies
+- `npm install` to install dependencies
-`npm run dev` to run locally
+- `npm run dev` to run locally (runs on localhost:5173)